merely-useful/py-rse/index.md

 Chapter \@ref(git-advanced) then introduces more advanced operations that can be used to implement a smoother research workflow.

-To show how git works,
+To show how Git works,
 we will apply it to the Zipf's Law project.
 Our project directory should currently include: